Åvik

-Åvik is a small seaport village in Lindesnes municipality in Agder county, Norway.
-The village is on the coast near the southernmost part of Norway, about 2 km to the southeast of the village of Svenevig. Åvik sits on the mainland, about 300 m north of the island of Svinør, and together, the harbours of Åvik and Svinør form one large harbour area.
+Åvik is a small seaport village in Lindesnes Municipality in Agder county, Norway.
+The village is on the coast near the southernmost part of Norway, about 2 km to the southeast of the village of Svennevik. Åvik sits on the mainland, about 300 m north of the island of Svinør, and together, the harbours of Åvik and Svinør form one large harbour area.
 There are many old wooden houses in Åvik.